briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

     - <u>Nation states</u>: external entity like government and national security
         - Can have multiple motivations
-        - Can perform constant attacks because large amounts of resources
+        - Can perform constant attacks because of their large amounts of resources
         - Can be sophisticated attacks

     - <u>Unskilled attackers</u>: runs pre-made scripts without any knowledge of what's really happening